vanjoe/ORCA/README.md

 `AUX_MEMORY_REGIONS` generic to 1 or more) and the address being accessed is greater than or equal to `AMRx_ADDR_BASE` and less than or equal to `AMRx_ADDR_LAST` for any AMR x then the access will use the auxiliary memory interface.
-Note that since these are inclusive to disable an AMR you must set the base address to greater than the last address.
+Note that since these are inclusive, to disable an AMR you must set the base address to greater than the last address.
 UMRs have next highest priority and function the same way as AMRs.
 Finally, if the access matches neither an AMR nor a UMR then the access will try to hit in the cache (if instantiated by setting the `ICACHE_SIZE`/`DCACHE_SIZE` generics to be non-zero).
+The caches currently only have write-through support with no allocation on write misses, though other modes will be supported in the future.

 |**CSR Name**     | **CSR Number** | **Access**|
 |:----------------|:--------------:|:---------:|